Choosing a 2 year IEC Travel Insurance Policy

 If you think you’ll take impromptu trips south of the border to the USA, or holidays further afield, make sure your insurance covers these.

-Some insurers do not allow trips home, others only allow a couple and some allow unlimited trips back and forth.
-Be wise and realistic on this – returning to your home country may seem unlikely, however, you don’t want to void your insurance if you need to make a trip home for a family emergency.
+Some insurers do not allow trips home, others only allow a couple, and some allow unlimited trips back and forth.
+Be wise and realistic; returning to your home country may seem unlikely.
+However, you don’t want to void your insurance if you need to make a trip home for a family emergency.

 This includes ski and snowboard equipment – if you’ve got a lot of expensive stuff, find out if it’s covered and how much for.

-Do you think you might extend your trip, or want to add an extra level of cover at a later date?
-If so, check this is possible – some insurance policies are iron clad after the initial cooling off period.
+Do you think you might extend your trip or want to add an extra level of cover at a later date?
+If so, check if this is possible – some insurance policies are iron clad after the initial cooling off period.

-If you need cover for existing conditions, ask as many questions as you need to about it, and get something in writing before you commit to the policy.
+If you need cover for existing conditions, ask as many questions as possible about it, and get something in writing before you commit to the policy.

 Insurance companies usually offer an excess waiver which means if you need to claim, you don’t have to pay anything towards your claim.

 This is always worth an ask!
-Travel insurance can be expensive, but never be afraid to phone up and ask if there is an active discount code, or if you can have discount for booking insurance well in advance.
+Travel insurance can be expensive, but never be afraid to phone up.
+Ask if there is an active discount code or if you can have a discount for booking insurance well in advance.